 OSGi enables you to hot deploy packaged modules at runtime.
 Deploy-free coding builds on top of OSGi's capabilities and makes it possible to use changes made in file's source code without needing any redeployment.
 Deploy-free coding only requires an initial deployment using Jahia's Maven plugin.

 Using deploy-free coding

-- Compile and deploy it to your Digital Experience Manager server that must be on the same file system as your project (initial deployment “links” source code with Jahia server).
-Note that the file system could be a network shared file system this is of course allowed.
+- Compile and deploy it to your Jahia server that must be on the same file system as your project.
+The initial deployment “links” source code with Jahia server.
+Note that the file system could also be a network shared file system.

-- Modify static resources directly in your source code; Jahia will pick up the changes directly from the source, no deployment needed.
+- Modify static resources directly in your source code.
+Jahia will pick up the changes directly from the source.
+No deployment is needed.

 When building the project, the Jahia Maven Plugin will add a special

 MANIFEST.MF header that points to the source code location with an absolute path.
 This is configured in the Felix Maven Bundle plugin by the following line:

 MANIFEST.MF inside the JAR, it will look something like this: